taylorellsworth/DraftKings-Selenium-Automation-Testing/README.md

 		- Generated in this location

 ### Running the Tests
 	To run as a Maven project
 		1. Install and set up Java
 		2. Install and set up Maven plugin
 		3. Install browser driver of choice (ChromeDriver, FirefoxDriver or InternetExplorerDriver)
-	- Clone the project and set the following:
+		4. Clone the project and set the following:
-		- In /resources/data.properties, set the following:
+		5. In /resources/data.properties, set the following:
-			 - driver.path to path of installed web driver
+			a. driver.path to path of installed web driver
-			 - screenshotsPath to location you want screenshots saved when a test fails
+			b. screenshotsPath to location you want screenshots saved when a test fails
-		- In /resources/TestBase.java, set data_properties_path to the path of the project
+		6. In /resources/TestBase.java, set data_properties_path to the path of the project
-	- Go to DraftKings.com and download the DKSalaries.csv for NFL players.
+		7. Go to DraftKings.com and download the DKSalaries.csv for NFL players.
 Convert the file to .xlsx.
 In /resources/data.properties, change DraftKingsPlayersXLSX to the location of this file
-	- cd to location of project and run:
+		8. cd to location of project and run:
-		- mvn clean
+			a. mvn clean
-		- mvn compile
+			b. mvn compile
-		- mvn test
+		9. mvn test
-	- To view HTML file of results, go to Test-Output/ExtentReportsTestNG.html
+		10. To view HTML file of results, go to Test-Output/ExtentReportsTestNG.html